Hi! Thanks for coming here to check out my blog.

 I’m still very much on a journey of faith.
 Some of the Christian notions I once held dear I have now pushed to one side, letting others take their place.
 I’m now a lot less dogmatic on doctrinal issues than I used to be, and a lot more Jesus-focused.

-For many years my website was where I posted most of my thoughts, observations and book reviews, but I now plan to make this blog the main repository of such writings.
+For many years my website was where I posted most of my thoughts, observations and book reviews, but this blog is now the main repository of such writings.
 But you can still see the website at http://www.davidmatthew.org.uk

 If you would like informing from time to time of what new posts I have uploaded, you can subscribe to my mailing list by emailing me here.